 (Source: knopnews2.com 05/22/2019)

 NORTH PLATTE, Neb.
-KNOP He had a love for his family, dirt bikes and fast cars.
+KNOP He had a love for his family, dirt bikes and fast cars, I gave him the best amazon bike seat for his amazing bike, he was happy!
 For those who knew Tony Znaniecki, they will say he never slowed down and lived life to the fullest.

 Members of the Friends and Brothers of the Brotherhood of Locomotive Engineers and Trainmen and Auxiliary dedicated a custom bench and playground equipment in honor of their friend Tony Wednesday evening.
 Tony was employed at Union Pacific Railroad at the time of his death.